kubevirt/monitoring/docs/runbooks/VMStorageClassWarning.md

 ## Mitigation

-Add the "krbd:rxbounce" map option to your storage class configuration, to use a bounce buffer when receiving data.
+It is recommended to create a dedicated StorageClass with "krbd:rxbounce" map option for the disks of virtual machines, to use a bounce buffer when receiving data.
 The default behavior is to read directly into the destination buffer.
 A bounce buffer is required if the stability of the destination buffer cannot be guaranteed.

 Note that changing the used storage class will not have any impact on existing PVCs/VMs, meaning that new VMs will be provisioned with the optimized settings